 Complex relationship between fats and breast cancer

-The relationships between oil and fat consumption and breast cancer are complex and appear to depend on the specific attributes of the oil or fat in question.
+The relationships between oil and fat consumption and breast cancer are complex.
 It was originally thought that consumption of fat promoted breast cancer, regardless of the source of fat.
 The focus then shifted to saturated versus unsaturated fat, with further refinements concerning monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs).

 Human studies

 Women with breast cancer have been found to have higher levels of omega-6 fats in their breast tissue than similar women without breast cancer.
-Several studies have found that lower dietary omega-6/omega-3 ratios are associated with reduced risk of breast cancer.
-Consuming sunflower oil would tend to increase the ratio for most women because of its high omega-6 content.
+Several studies have reported that lower dietary omega-6/omega-3 ratios are associated with reduced risk of breast cancer.
+Consuming sunflower oil would tend to increase this ratio for most women because of its high omega-6 content.

-One study reported that women with a specific genotype (ALOX5AP −4900 A > G polymorphism) who consumed a significant amount of linoleic acid in their diets had an increased risk of breast cancer.
-Another study found increased breast cancer risk among women cooking primarily with high linoleic acid vegetable oils compared to women using olive oil or canola oil.
+It has been demonstrated that women with a specific genotype (ALOX5AP −4900 A > G polymorphism) who consume a significant amount of linoleic acid have an increased risk of breast cancer.
+Increased breast cancer risk has also been found among women cooking primarily with high linoleic acid vegetable oils compared to women using olive oil or canola oil.

 Animal studies

-While animal studies regarding sunflower oil are uncommon, numerous studies have been performed with diets high in corn oil (another high-linoleic acid oil) or arachidonic acid in mice or rats bearing either carcinogen-induced tumors or transplanted mammary tumors.
-Such diets were found to stimulate the formation and growth of breast tumors in the animals.
+While animal studies regarding sunflower oil are uncommon, numerous studies have been performed with diets high in corn oil (another high-linoleic acid oil) in mice or rats bearing either carcinogen-induced tumors or transplanted mammary tumors.
+Such diets have been reported to stimulate the growth of mammary tumors.

 Daughter mice of female mice fed a high linoleic acid diet were also more prone to develop mammary tumors in one experiment.